Helms 24: Design

 The design has a PHRF racing average handicap of 234 and a hull speed of 6.1 kn.

 Operational history

-In a 2010 review Steve Henkel wrote, "the brochure says she sleeps five, with the port settee converting to a double.
-But even assuming the starboard settee extends aft under the stove for foot room, it's hard to imagine five full-sized humans sleeping aboard comfortably, especially with the kiddy-sized V-berth forward.
+In a 2010 review, Steve Henkel wrote, "The brochure says she sleeps five, with the port settee converting to a double.
+But even assuming the starboard settee extends aft under the stove for footroom, it's hard to imagine five full-sized humans sleeping comfortably aboard, especially with the kiddy-sized V-berth forward.
 Best features: With her wide beam and high sheer, her space ... and headroom are much better than her comp[etitor]s.
 Her longer waterline and higher B/D ratio also help in the speed department, as indicated by her lower PHRF rating.
 Worst features: There may have been problems with leakage around the external lead keel seam..."